mnachit/GatherGrid/README.md

 ## Usage
 Customize and build upon this project to create your own Java web application.
 You can add new servlets, JSP pages, and JPA entities to meet your specific requirements.

-## License
-This project is available under the [MIT License](LICENSE).
-Feel free to use and modify it as needed.

-Please refer to the documentation of each technology mentioned above for detailed instructions on using them in your project.

-If you have any questions or encounter issues, don't hesitate to reach out to the project maintainers.

 Happy coding!